 The people, language, and culture of the Netherlands is referred to as "Dutch".
 A modern European country today, Netherlands preserved its highly international character and is known for its liberal mentality.
 The Netherlands has many universities.
 The country has recently converted their own titles into the bachelor/master system.
 There are two types of universities: Academic (focussing more on theoretical knowledge, aka "Universiteit") or Applied Sciences (focussing more on practical knowledge, aka "Hogeschool")

 Nijmegen is a beautiful city in the heart of Netherlands.
 It is known for its tourism and educational opportunities.
 Various good universities are situated here like Radboud University Nijmegen.
 Moreover, all those who seek quality education must move to this city.

-Request Information Part time Masters Degrees in Molecular Sciences in Nijmegen in Netherlands 2017
+Request Information Part time Master's Programs in Molecular Sciences in Nijmegen in Netherlands 2017